 - Ethnicity: White/Caucasian

 - Family: Married (Dan Esty); 3 children

 Democratic lawyer Elizabeth Esty kept the 5th District in her party’s hands in 2012 by beating Republican Andrew Roraback for the seat vacated by Democratic Rep. Chris Murphy, who ran for the Senate.
-Echoing one of her friend Murphy’s oft-stated priorities, Esty said she would push to reinvigorate manufacturing in the once factory-dominated district.
-But just before Esty took office, she was confronted with a massive tragedy in her district: the December 2012 Sandy Hook school shooting in Newtown in which 26 people were killed, including 20 children.
-“It’s refocused my agenda; I know that,” she told The Connecticut Mirror.
+Echoing one of her friend Murphy’s oft-stated priorities, Esty pushes to reinvigorate manufacturing in the once factory-dominated district.

 Esty was born in Oak Park, Ill., but moved around growing up because of her father’s work as a construction engineer.
 In an interview with National Journal, she described herself as the latest in “a long line of feisty women” on her mother’s side, including her grandmother, who lobbied for civil rights.
 After graduating from high school in Minnesota, she came east to attend Harvard University, where she met her husband, Dan.
 Esty attended Yale Law School, and then worked as a law clerk for U.S. District Judge Robert Keeton of Massachusetts.
 She moved to Washington to work for the law firm Sidley Austin, where she wrote legal briefs in several cases that involved defending women’s reproductive rights.
 She later taught and did policy work in the health care field.
 She moved to Connecticut in 1994 when her husband started an environmental law and policy program at Yale.